Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Versicle before the Gospel (Jn 6:51): Alleluia.
 I am the living bread that came down from heaven, says the Lord; whoever eats this bread will live forever.
 Alleluia.

-Gospel text (Jn 6,51-58): Jesus said to Jews: «I am the living bread which has come from heaven; whoever eats of this bread will live forever.
-The bread I shall give is my flesh and I will give it for the life of the world».
+Gospel text (Jn 6,51-58): Jesus said to the Jewish crowds: “I am the living bread that came down from heaven; whoever eats this bread will live forever; and the bread that I will give is my flesh for the life of the world.”

 «I am the living bread which has come from heaven; whoever eats of this bread will live forever»